jottinger/zmanim/README.md

 zmanim
 ======

-Port of kosherjava's zmanim java library to use maven as a build system
+Port of kosherjava's zmanim java library to use maven as a build system.

+The code is licensed under the LGPL.